-WWE 24/7 On Demand is a Subscription Video On Demand (SVOD) service that offers highly-rated and best-selling classic television shows, pay-per-view events, specials and original programming.
-Most of this material is drawn from WWE's extensive video library and includes other leading wrestling brands, which we control the content of, such as WCW, WCCW, ECW and AWA.
+WWE 24/7 Classics On Demand is a Subscription Video On Demand (SVOD) service that offers highly-rated and best-selling classic television shows, pay-per-view events, specials and original programming for a monthly subscription fee.
+Most of this material is drawn from WWE's extensive video library and includes other leading wrestling brands.
+WWE owns and controls the content from the vast libraries of such promotions as WCW, WCCW, ECW and AWA.
 WWE 24/7 subscribers have access to approximately 40 hours of content each month.

-WWE 24/7 On Demand is currently distributed with 14 of the top 15 cable television systems in the country, making WWE 24/7 available to more than 80 percent of VOD enabled subscribers.
-Major North American distributors currently include: Comcast Communications, Cox Communications, Charter Communications, Cablevision and Verizon Communications, among others.
-Internationally, WWE 24/7 On Demand is available in Japan, Italy, India and Israel.
+WWE 24/7 Classics On Demand is currently distributed with 14 of the top 15 cable operators in the United States, making WWE 24/7 available to more than 80 percent of video-on-demand enabled subscribers.
+Major North American distributors currently include: Comcast Communications, Cox Communications, Charter Communications, Cablevision, Mediacom, Insight, and Verizon Communications, among others.

-WWE 24/7 net revenues were \$4.9 million in 2007, \$2.0 million in transition 2006, \$1.1 million in fiscal 2006 and less than \$0.1 million in fiscal 2005, the initial year of operation.
+WWE 24/7 Classics On Demand net revenues were \$6.3 million in 2008, \$4.9 million in 2007, \$2.0 million in transition 2006 and \$1.1 million in fiscal 2006.

-(represents 24%, 22%, 22% and 15% of our net revenues in 2007, T 2006, fiscal 2006 and fiscal 2005, respectively)
+(represents 26%, 24%, 22% and 22% of our net revenues in 2008, 2007, T 2006 and fiscal 2006, respectively)